-Unless otherwise specified in a prospectus supplement, the net proceeds that the Trust will receive from the issue of its trust units will be used to acquire physical gold bullion and/or silver bullion in accordance with the Trust's objective and subject to the Trust's investment and operating restrictions described herein.
-See "Sprott Physical Gold and Silver Trust - Business of the Trust - Investment Objectives of the Trust" and "Investment and Operating Restrictions".
+Unless otherwise specified in a prospectus supplement, the net proceeds that the Trust will receive from the issue of its trust units will be used to acquire physical gold bullion in accordance with the Trust's objective and subject to the Trust's investment and operating restrictions described herein.
+See "Sprott Physical Gold Trust - Business of the Trust - Investment Objectives of the Trust" and "Sprott Physical Gold Trust - Investment and Operating Restrictions".